Gobeyn/dumpling/README.md

 ```
 $ make
 ```
-To move the resulting compiled application to the /usr/bin/ directory so it can be accessed globally in you system run:
+To copy the resulting compiled application to the /usr/bin/ directory so it can be accessed globally in you system run:
 ```
 $ make install
 ```
+Copying the file to that directory is not required, you could also `export` the path to the binary in you `.bashrc`, `.zshrc`, etc.
 Lastly, to clean files from the compilation process:
 ```
 $ make clean